AgPipeline/deprecated-base-docker-support/base-image/README.md

 * -h: (optional parameter) display help message (automatically defined by argparse)
 * --info, -i: (optional parameter) enable info level logging messages
 * --result: (optional parameter) how to handle the result of processing; one or more comma-separated strings of: all, file, print
-* --metadata: mandatory path to file containing JSON metadata
+* --metadata: mandatory path to file containing JSON metadata; can be specified multiple times
 * --working_space: path to folder to use as a working space and file store
 * the "file_list" argument contains all additional parameters (which are assumed to be file names but may not be)